Rochelle, Illinois

-Rochelle is a city in Ogle County, Illinois.
+Rochelle is a city in Ogle and Lee counties, Illinois, United States.
 The population was 9,446 at the 2020 census.
 Rochelle is approximately 80 mi west of Chicago and 25 mi south of Rockford.

 History

-Originally named Hickory Grove, the town sits at the intersection of two rail lines, the Burlington Northern Santa Fe and the Union Pacific.
+Originally named "Lane", the town sits at the intersection of two rail lines, the Burlington Northern Santa Fe and the Union Pacific.
 Having a number of granaries holding corn, wheat and other crops for shipping eastward, the town was an important rail link for farmers.

 After World War II, Rochelle grew, becoming a center for Swift Meat Packing and Del Monte canned vegetables such as asparagus, corn, green beans, and peas.

-The community is home to the popular Rochelle Railroad Park where visitors from across the country come to watch passing trains at the intersection of the BNSF and Union Pacific Railroads; the Chicagoland Skydiving Center and Flight Deck Restaurant where diners watch jumpers jump from a perfectly good airplane; and the Kennay Farms Distillery just west of Rochelle.
+The community is home to the popular Rochelle Railroad Park where visitors from across the country come to watch passing trains at the intersection of the BNSF and Union Pacific Railroads.

 On April 9, 2015, parts of the city suffered damage when an EF4 tornado struck near the outskirts of the town.

 Geography

 Rochelle is located along the Kyte River (commonly, if inaccurately, known to most locals as "Kyte Creek").
 It is also located near the junction of Interstates 39 and 88.

 According to the 2010 census, Rochelle has a total area of 12.919 sqmi, of which 12.9 sqmi (or 99.85%) is land and 0.019 sqmi (or 0.15%) is water.
+Located primarily in Ogle County, a portion extends into neighboring Lee County.